Expressive Power of Graph Neural Networks for (Mixed-Integer) Quadratic Programs: Universal approximation for convex LCQPs

-The proofs of Theorem~\ref{thm:obj-lcqp} and Theorem~\ref{thm:sol-lcqp} will be presented in Appendix~\ref{sec:pf-lcqp}.
+The detailed proofs of Theorems \ref{thm:obj-lcqp} and \ref{thm:sol-lcqp} will be presented in Appendix~\ref{sec:pf-lcqp}.
 We briefly describe the main idea here.
 The Stone-Weierstrass theorem and its variants are a powerful tool for proving universal-approximation-type results.
 Recall that the classic version of the Stone-Weierstrass theorem states that under some assumptions, a function class $\calF$ can uniformly approximate every continuous function if and only if it \underline{\textbf{\textit{separates points}}}, i.e., for any $x\neq x'$, one has $F(x)\neq F(x')$ for some $F\in\calF$.
 Otherwise, we say $x$ and $x'$ are \underline{\textbf{\textit{indistinguishable}}} by any $F \in \calF$.
 Therefore, the key component in the proof is to establish some separation results in the sense that two LCQP-graphs with different optimal objective values (or different optimal solutions with the smallest $\ell_2$-norm) must be distinguished by some GNN in the class $\calF_{\textup{LCQP}}$ (or $\calF_{\textup{LCQP}}^W$).
-It is first established in \cite{xu2019powerful} that the \underline{\textbf{\textit{separation power}}}\footnote{Given two sets of functions, $\calF$ and $\calF'$, both defined over the same domain $X$, if $\calF$ separating points $x$ and $x'$ implies that $\calF'$ also separates $x$ and $x'$ for any $x,x'\in X$, then the separation power of $\calF'$ is considered to be stronger than or at least equal to that of $\calF$.} of message-passing GNNs is equivalent to the Weisfeiler-Lehman (WL) test \cite{weisfeiler1968reduction}, a classical algorithm for the graph isomorphism problem, which is further developed in many recently works, see e.g. \cites{azizian2020expressive,geerts2022expressiveness,chen2022representing-lp}.
-We show that, any two LCQP-graphs that are indistinguishable by the WL test, or equivalently by all message-passing GNNs, even if they are not isomorphic, some of their structures must be identical, which guarantees that they must have identical optimal objective value and identical optimal solution with the smallest $\ell_2$-norm.
+It is shown in \cites{xu2019powerful,azizian2020expressive,geerts2022expressiveness} that the \underline{\textbf{\textit{separation power}}}\footnote{Given two sets of functions, $\calF$ and $\calF'$, both defined over domain $X$, if $\calF$ separating points $x$ and $x'$ implies that $\calF'$ also separates $x$ and $x'$ for any $x,x'\in X$, then the separation power of $\calF'$ is considered to be stronger than or equal to that of $\calF$.} of GNNs is equivalent to the Weisfeiler-Lehman (WL) test \cite{weisfeiler1968reduction}, a classical algorithm for the graph isomorphism problem.
+We show that, \textit{any two LCQP-graphs that are indistinguishable by the WL test, or equivalently by all GNNs, even if they are not isomorphic, they must have identical optimal objective value and identical optimal solution with the smallest $\ell_2$-norm.}